 So here is our review of Faisal Movers bus and everything you need to know to book your bus ticket and enjoy the ride from Lahore to Islamabad!

-Which bus to take?
+Which Bus to Take?

 There are many different bus companies in Pakistan that travel the larger distances between cities.

-There are far too many to list them all here.
 But the three main bus services that operate between Lahore and Islamabad are:

 - Faisal Movers